yaqiongz/2018.github.io/_posts/2018-01-30-First-Kaggle-Iceberg.md

 ## Suggestion for first time kaggler
 1. Learn from other's solution and other's best single model.
-Especially after the competition, there will have more solutions coming out from top rankers.
+Especially after the competition, there will have solutions coming out from top rankers.
 2. Write well-structured code and consider making a machine learning framework that can be reused for future competitions.
 3. While practicing in kaggle, keep in mind that the goal of solving Kaggle problem is DIFFERENT from solving real-life problems.
 In kaggle, we are so focused on improving the performance of the model.
 But in real-life, the first important thing is to find out where is valuable question to ask, and then comes to the best way to solve it.
-The process of finding the right and doable question may takes even longer effort.
+The process of finding the right and doable question may takes more effort.
 And of course, real-life data won't be as clean as the data in kaggle.

 ### Acknowledgements: